KygekDev/KygekDev/docs/using-images-kygekraqmak-plugins.md

-# Using Images on Kygekraqmak's UI Plugins
+# Using Images on KygekDev's UI Plugins

-This is a documentation made by Kygekraqmak for guides on using an image beside buttons in some KygekTeam's plugins (e.g. KygekJoinUI).
+This is a documentation made by KygekDev for guides on using an image beside buttons in some KygekTeam's plugins (e.g. KygekJoinUI).

 ## Modes